BinaryElement/ChromaToggleOld/README.md

 **lightColourAltB=4;255;4;255** (Alt Blue Lights) - Pentachrome Lighting Only
 **lightColourWhite=255;255;255;255** (White Lights) - Pentachrome Lighting Only
 **lightColourGrey=153;153;153;255** (Half-White Lights) - Pentachrome Lighting Only

+### Technicolour (RGBA-RGBA-RGBA-RGBA...)
+Technicolour palettes use lists of colours.
+Colours are declared the same way as above, however you can add multiple colours to one line by separating them with a dash (-).
+Default technicolour lists are warm for A (red) and cold for B (blue).
+**technicolourA** (Default 255;0;0;255-255;0;255;255-255;153;0;255-255;0;102;255)
+**technicolourB** (Default 0;128;255;255-0;255;0;255-0;0;255;255-0;255;204;255)

 ### Other (RGBA)
 **laserPointerColour** - Defaults to same colour as *colourA*.
 Must be added manually to change separately.

+## Safety Warning
+Certain features of ChromaToggle have some potentially "health aversive" mechanics, therefore I need you to agree to some kind of "hey I'm not liable" agreement to enable them.
+Outlined below is a list of features requiring safety warning, and why they require this warning.

+**Nightmare** - Flashing lights are involved, and static lights cannot prevent them.
+Therefore an epilepsy warning is required.
+Don't play Nightmare if you have epilepsy.
+There.
+You have been warned.
+**Breaking Reality** - This one is hard to explain, but if you are even a little bit prone to VR sickness, *do not break reality*.
+Each eye will see different things, and it is *extremely disorienting*.

+There.
+You have now read the safety warnings.
+I hope you're happy.
+You enable the modes outlined above, create a *IDoReadSafetyWarnings=* option in the ModPrefs.ini file, and set the right side of the equals sign to *ISwearIReadIt*.
+I swear to god if you just added that option without reading it, the value, or the safety warning, I will come to your house and I will stab you in technicolour.